 Morgan Stogner 2018

-Filed under #CarlosBolanos, #MeToo, #ReplaceBolanosHorsleyGroom, #San Mateo County, #SanMateoCounty, #SanMateoCountyNews, #TimesUp, Board of Supervisors, Carole Groom, Customers of Human Trafficked Sex Slaves, Dave Canepa, Dave Pine, Dave Price, Don Horsley, John Beiers, John Maltbie, Mark De Paula, Mark Melville, Menlo Park Police Department, Michael G. Stogner, Morgan Stogner, San Mateo County, San Mateo County News, San Mateo County Supervisors, Sexual Harassment, Tax Payer's Advocate, Those Who Matter, Victim's Advocate, Warren Slocum
+Filed under #CarlosBolanos, #MeToo, #ReplaceBolanosHorsleyGroom, #San Mateo County, #SanMateoCounty, #SanMateoCountyNews, #TimesUp, Board of Supervisors, Carole Groom, Dave Canepa, Dave Pine, Dave Price, Don Horsley, John Beiers, John Maltbie, Mark De Paula, Mark Melville, Menlo Park Police Department, Michael G. Stogner, Morgan Stogner, San Mateo County, San Mateo County News, San Mateo County Supervisors, Tax Payer's Advocate, Those Who Matter, Victim's Advocate, Warren Slocum

 Update: Arrested for the second time on monday 7:45pm.
 On Santa Margarita Avenue for violating the emergency protective order.